WCLY: History

 On February 29, 2016, WCLY relaunched as an English-language sports station, "1550 the Ticket".
 The station featured a mix of sports programming from ESPN Radio, CBS Sports Radio, and Fox Sports Radio, which also aired on WCMC-FM 99.9-HD3.
 ESPN Deportes continued to air on 99.9-HD4.

 On February 1, 2017, WCLY signed on an FM translator at 95.7 FM and changed its moniker to "95.7 the Ticket".
 The translator on 95.7 FM broadcasts with an effective radiated power of 250 watts with a directional signal (towards the north) from the WDCG tower.
 In addition, WCLY also broadcasts Appalachian State football, NASCAR, and North Carolina FC soccer.

 On May 1, 2018, WCLY changed its format to adult album alternative, branded as "That Station".
 The "Ticket" sports format moved to WDNC.
 Musical styles ranged from roots, Americana, bluegrass, rhythm & blues, rock and country.
 Artists included Jason Isbell, Nathaniel Rateliff, Avett Brothers, The Decemberists and Ryan Adams.
 Capitol Broadcasting ran a contest in which listeners were invited to submit ideas for a permanent name, but the vast majority of the nominations were to keep the name "That Station".

-On July 31, 2022, WCLY flipped back to sports, branded as "The Buzz", simulcasting sister stations 620 WDNC and 99.9 WCMC-HD2.
+On July 31, 2022, WCLY flipped back to sports, branded as "The Buzz", simulcasting sister stations WDNC and WCMC-FM HD2.
 The adult album alternative format continues on translator 95.7 W239CK and 101.5 WRAL-HD2.

-On February 5 2023, WCLY-AM Went off the air.
+On February 5, 2023, the station went off the air.

+On January 30, 2025, the station filed a Special Temporary Authority request to go off the air as of January 31, "for technical and financial reasons... for more than 30 days", which was granted by the Federal Communications Commission.